genpozi/Pozitive-LaunchPad/DEPLOY.md

 COPY package.json package-lock.json ./
 RUN npm install
 COPY . .
-# Note: In a real build, we might bake the env var in,
-# or use a runtime config script.
-For simplicity, we assume
+# Note: The API key is baked into the build for Vite apps unless you use a runtime config solution.
-# the API key is passed as a build arg or handled via client-side injection.
+# For production security, consider using a backend proxy or server-side rendering.
+ARG API_KEY
+ENV API_KEY=$API_KEY
 RUN npm run build

 # Stage 2: Serve